I fell in love with watermelon radishes a few months back when my local

 juice of one lemon

-2 cloves garlic3 tablespoons olive oil, plus more to improve texture as needed1/2 teaspoon salt, plus more to taste
+3 tablespoons olive oil, plus more to improve texture as needed

 Assemble each sandwich using

-medium heat until the cheese is melted and sandwich is golden brown, about 5
+Butter the exterior faces of the bread slices and pan fry on medium heat until the cheese is melted and sandwich is golden brown, about 5 minutes per side.

 I ended up with lots of extra pesto.
 I have been adding it to all sorts of things lately including a fabulous breakfast stack of cauliflower flatbread, eggs with kohlrabi greens, and tomato slices.
 The carrot greens pesto added just the right amount of zip and garlic!